q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 ```
 * A simple indexing will be enough to perform this operation.
 * Take the canvas window(not the canvas itself) and vui window.
-* If running mode is color, then there is dropdown to be shown.
+* If the running mode is color, then there is a dropdown to be shown.
     * Prepare the indices there lies only the dropdown of color.
-* Assign the canvas to parts below the `vui_part` of VUI because, those parts includes icons.
+* Assign the canvas to parts below the `vui_part` of VUI because those parts include icons.
-* Finally draw the pointer on new window.
+* Finally draw the pointer on the new window.
 It is not necessary though.
 * Return the final window.

 ### Method: Make Rectangles
-A method to make rectangles on the clone of frame so that we can notice where our finger is moving in front of the camera.
-Also this method will add text to each rectangles.
+A method to make rectangles on the clone of the frame so that we can notice where our finger is moving in front of the camera.
+Also, this method will add text to each rectangles.

 ```python
     def make_rectangles(self, clone):